RrEeeake0904/test_one/readme.txt

 the Third day -- use the branch.

----doing works while receiving the other tasks.
+---doing works while receiving the other tasks

-merge after commit the dev work.
+merge after commit the dev work. the second time to change the content.